 First birthday parties are probably more for the parents than the child (except for the cake part, kids love that first taste of cake).
-Since I really enjoy planning parties, I was excited to throw a big family party to celebrate our son turning one and let’s face it, Brent and I surviving the first year of parenting!
+I really enjoy planning parties so I was excited to throw a big family party to celebrate our son turning one.
+As well as Brent and I surviving the first year of parenting!

 A lumberjack themed 1st birthday party is not an original idea but we already had pieces that fit the theme and lumberjack party decor and inspiration is easy to find so I was all for working with what I had available to us.

 We did quite a few DIY projects for the party that were really fun to work on together.
 Between Hurricane Harvey unexpectedly hitting Houston in August and our trip to New York in September, I wasn’t sure the party was going to come together.

 But while we were down to finishing up minutes before guests arrived, it turned out exactly like I had envisioned so many months ago.
 But the best part of all, Connor had a blast!